Forza d'Agrò: History

 It is not certain if Forza d'Agrò area was first settled by the Sicani or by the Sicels.
 There may have been a village or commercial port called Phoinix, while further inland there was a small town named Kallipolis or Agrilla, which was eventually destroyed.

 The first Greek settlers arrived between 8th century and the 5th century BC, giving the town the name Arghennon akron, meaning "Silver Promontory", in reference to the current Cape S. Alessio.
 Over time, Akron changed to Argon then to Agron and finally to Agrò.
 Scanty remains of a fort-like structure located at the top of the mountain indicate that Forza D'Agrò had once been a fortress.

-After the Roman conquest in 135 BC the Greek toponym of "Arghennon" was substituted by "Agrillae" or "Agrille".
-The village and its suburbs within the margins of the River Agrò became known by the Latin name Vicum Agrillae.
+After the Roman conquest in 135 BC the Greek toponym of "Arghennon" was replaced by "Agrillae" or "Agrille".
+The village and its suburbs within the margins of the River Agrò became known by the Latin name Vicus Agrillae.